jogaudard/fluxible/README.md

 coverage](https://codecov.io/gh/Plant-Functional-Trait-Course/fluxible/graph/badge.svg)](https://app.codecov.io/gh/Plant-Functional-Trait-Course/fluxible)
 <!-- badges: end -->

-The Fluxible R package is made to transform any dataset of gas concentration over time measured with closed loop chamber systems into a gas flux dataset.
+The `fluxible` R package is made to transform any dataset of gas concentration over time measured with closed loop chamber systems into a gas flux dataset.
 <!-- It was originally made to be used with a closed loop chamber system connected to a gas analyzer. -->